 Why Do I Lose My Patience so Quickly?

-Do you wonder why you lose your patience so easily?
-When I was a young mom, I didn’t like the mom I was turning into.
-I was losing my patience over every little thing it seemed!
-However, I’ve learned what kinds of things tended to trigger my impatience.
-The things that cause me to lose patience may be different than what causes you to lose your patience, but I think these insights will be helpful for you to figure out possible triggers.
+However, I’ve learned what kinds of things tend to trigger my impatience.
+The things that cause me to lose patience may be different than what causes you to lose your patience, but I think these insights could be possible reasons you lose your patience.
+They will be helpful for you to figure out your own triggers.

 1. Stress